dewiplash/culiacan-weather-pipeline/README.md

 - Run each script separately in order (extract -> transform -> load_to_sql).
 - Run the script "main_pipeline.py", which automatically executes the three other.
 This way there's necessary only one execution for the entire process to run entirely.

 Ideally, this should be programmed to execute periodically.
-Which can be donde with Windows Task Manager or Apache Airflow.
+Which can be donde with Windows Task Scheduler or Apache Airflow.

 NOTE: If willing to execute, make sure not to alter the folder structure, since the scripts are written considering that specific structure.\
 NOTE: For the API call, it is necessary to place your own OpenWeather API Key in the .env file.